Search programs

 Determine how you’ll pay for your degree

-To determine what kind of financial aid you may need, total up the cost of tuition, fees, and supplies and subtract any money you plan on paying yourself.
+To determine what kind of financial aid you may need, add up the cost of tuition, fees, and supplies and subtract any money you plan on paying yourself.
 What’s left must be covered by scholarships, grants, or student loans.
 It’s also possible to attend part-time and only take as many classes as you can afford at a time.
+Those who already work in the field should see if their employer offers a tuition reimbursement program as well.

 Best 50 Accredited Online Logistics Programs